appium/appium/docs/en/writing-running-appium/ios/audio-capture.md

 The following steps are necessary to setup iOS Real Device audio capture:

-* Connect you device to the Mac host with a cable
+* Connect your device to the Mac host with a cable
 * Run `open -a /System/Applications/Utilities/Audio\ MIDI\ Setup.app` application
 * Find your phone in the list of devices there and click `Enable` button next to it
 * Run `ffmpeg -f avfoundation -list_devices true -i ""` command in Terminal and find the identifier of your device in the `AVFoundation audio devices` list.
 This identifier prefixed with `:` will be then used as `audioInput` argument to `mobile: startAudioRecording` call